About Different Drummer Farm

 39 years later, this small farm is still thriving and many of its original riders are still present, and others have returned with their children to ride.
 DDF is an anomaly in that it is the only competitive barn around that operates without an indoor arena.
 Lessons are in place April through November and the philosophy is that the horses and riders can take a mental and physical break, along with a financial break during the winter months.
 It affords students time to explore other winter sports while maintaining sound horses for a longer period of time.
 It's a system that has brought us success for many years.
 Training does take place at other indoor rings for students who prefer not to take a break.

-Everything about DDF is creative, from our summer pony camps and parties, to the intensives, lessons, and horse shows that are run.
+Everything about DDF is creative, from our summer pony camps and parties, to the intensives, lessons, classes, clinics and horse shows that are run.
 Understanding and practicing good horsemanship is an integral part of our program.
 Students learn to be more than just riders, but educated horsemen and horsewomen as well.
 While serious riders are our specialty, children are what the farm is all about!
-New this season is the addition of a Horsemanship series and an art lover series.
-More creative childrens events will be on the way...
+New this season is the addition of a Horsemanship series and an art lover series, a fairy festival, yoga classes and more.
+In an effort to get children back to being children and loving the outdoors, we will offer more creative childrens events as the season progresses.
+We also have several new farm animals to meet as well!

 Jodi Fortier is the owner and director of DDF.
 Jodi began riding at age 12 and had a very diverse background in everything from western reining, riding and driving saddlebreds and morgan park horses, dressage, polo, eventing, fox hunting, along with being a serious pony clubber and top 4-H finalist in quiz bowl and judging.
 A graduate of Meredith Manor School of Horsemanship in Waverly, West Virginia, Jodi went on to be a live-in working student at Saddle River with Hank and Marion Hulick.
 Several trainers and years of competition on the "A" circuit with young hunters, along with degrees in Horsemanship, Riding Master, and Camp Management, gave Jodi the background to be successful at her own farm.
 Five years as a veterinarian's assistant also gave a practical background for animal management.